Pratheekr06/Zelthy-Assessment-React-Packages/README.md

-##  This Project is built using npm packages like.\
+##  This Project is built using npm packages like
   axios to make API call.\
   react-bootstrap.\
   fontawesome.\